PerformanceEstimation/PEPit/README.md

 - All branches must be approved before merge.
 We use PRs and the ``git rebase`` command to sync any branch on ``develop``.

 ## Documentation

+# TODO Remove all the above and replace by quick starter (+ add our names somewhere).